436ahsan/Helmholtz/README.md

 ## Testing
 The project contains Pytest unit tests for the main modules.
 To run all tests, run `cd src; pytest test`.

+## TODO List
+* Replace GlobalParams by passing the lambda array with x from level to level within the cycle.